Macrometacorp/docs/docs/cep/stream-workers-sdk-example.md

 FROM SampleCargoAppInputTable;
 """

-# You must first create an instance of a stream worker before you can update it.
+# Create an instance of a stream worker before you update it.
 app = client._fabric.stream_app("Sample-Cargo-App")

 # Update the stream worker.
-print("--- Updating Stream Application `Sample-Cargo-App`") result = app.update(data)
+print("--- Updating stream worker `Sample-Cargo-App`") result = app.update(data)

 ```